An extended locally constant field approximation for nonlinear Compton scattering: Fringe cases with positive

 Returning to general fields, the positivity filter discussed in the text protects against the case when $\mathcal{F}_2(\varphi)<0$.
 In the fringe case when $\mathcal F_2(\varphi)>0$ for some $\varphi$, we can show here that a solution is to impose an additional hard cutoff at small~$s$.
 To motivate this, consider again Fig. \ref{fig:map}, which shows that the low-$s$ cutoff introduced by the positivity filter matches well with a corresponding large $r_\perp $ cutoff.
-Indeed, because at large $r_\perp$ only linear Compton scattering contributes to the full rate, see Fig.~\ref{fig:QED-angle}, a small $s$ cutoff can be mapped to a large-angle cutoff as $s>s_\star(\varphi) = 2b/ [ \tilde{c} a_0 (\varphi)]^2$ for some constant $\tilde{c}$.
+Indeed, because at large $r_\perp$ only linear Compton scattering contributes to the full rate, see Fig.~\ref{fig:QED-angle}, a small $s$ cutoff can be mapped to a large-angle cutoff as $s>s_\star(\varphi) = 2b/ [ \tilde{c} a_0 (\varphi)]^2$ for some constant $\tilde{c}$, motivated by \eqref{eq:sstar}.
+The value of $\tilde c$ can be determined locally from the magnitude of the field gradients.
 This means that if we impose a hard cutoff at low-$s$, $s>s_\star(\varphi)$, acting as a failsafe in case $\mathcal F_2(\varphi)>0$, then we can understand the resulting rate simply as being angularly restricted.
 In Fig.~\ref{fig:map} we used $\tilde{c}^2=75$, effectively multiplying \eqnref{eq:LCFA+} by $\Theta\left(s-s_{\ast}(\varphi )\right)$.
-This means that all photons emitted within a cone with aperture angle $\vartheta \simeq 17.3 a_0/\gamma$ are taken into account by the LCFA+ rates (and in a MC code they would be emitted parallel to the electron), while photons falling outside this cone are discarded.
+This means that all photons emitted within a cone with aperture angle $\vartheta \simeq 17.3 a_0/\gamma$ are taken into account by the \lcfap rates (and in a MC code they would be emitted parallel to the electron), while photons falling outside this cone are discarded.